sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 ![alt text](/assets/img/MNIST_blog/Maxpool_to_flatten.png "Maxpool_to_flatten")

 ## Fully-Connected Layer
 Fully Connected layers in a neural network are those layers where all the inputs from one layer are connected to every activation unit of the next layer.
 In most popular machine learning models, the last few layers are fully connected layers which compile the data extracted by previous layers to form the final output.
-It is the second most time consuming layer second to Convolution Layer.
+It is the second most time consuming layer second to Convolutional Layer.

-**Note:** In this model I’ve used the flattening layer and Fully-Connected layer.
+**Note:** In this model I’ve only used the flattening layer and Fully-Connected layer.
 Convolutional layer, Pooling layer weren’t used.

 ## Implementing with keras
 Building the model using keras library